Marklin2289/polygon-learning/markdown/pyth/PYTH_SOLANA_WALLET.md

   });
 ```

-By leveraging the `useSWR` hook here, we can make sure that the amounts being displayed for the balance of our tokens on the front-end is accurate.
+By leveraging the `useSWR` hook here, we can make sure that the amounts being displayed for the balance of our tokens on the frontend are accurate.
 The values are cached for us, and even on a slow connection they'll update in a reasonable amount of time.
-We're also giving a refresh interval of five seconds.
+We're also setting a refresh interval of five seconds.

 Putting a call to `mutate` in a `useEffect` hook with a dependency of `cluster` means that any time we switch between the mock wallet and the live wallet the balance will be handled by `useSWR`.
 Clean and simple code, keeps the kids happy 👍